Authors guide#

 directive at the top of every page.

-When rendered to HTML, it inserts <meta>
+When rendered to HTML, the html_meta

 tags for improved search engine results and nicer social media posts.